 Radio-frequency needling creates a volumetric heating within the skin tissues to promote collagen remodelling in order to firm the skin.
 This differs from regular needling, which depends on creating trauma to the dermis, because the radio-frequency is delivered only at the tip of the needle, making the treatment minimally invasive.
 The aim is not to pierce the skin, but rather to heat the dermal layer in focused points.
 The skin will appear firmer and more even textured.
 Results are most noticeable after 2 weeks, but the skin will keep on improving for up to 3 months.

-Fractional Thulium laser is a non-ablative, fractional laser that rejuvenates the skin by replacing a percentage (up to 20% at a time) of the papillary dermis in focused beams.
+A Non-ablative, Fractional laser rejuvenates the skin by replacing a percentage (up to 20% at a time) of the papillary dermis in focused beams.
 By heating the dermis in columns, we destroy the old, damaged collagen and elastin fibres and allowing the skin to produce fresh, new collagen fibres as part of our natural wound healing process.
 In addition to the new collagen, the laser also improves the free radical and actinic damage that has accumulated in our dermal layer, thus blending the skin’s complexion.
-Thulium is considered the medical laser of choice in the treatment of pre-cancerous lesions and actinic keratoses.

 The ideal indications for Fracfirming includes: